-Why it’s so awesome: This cathedral is over 800 years old and has been witness to the changes in Irish culture, politics, and religion over the ages.
+Why it’s so awesome: St. Patrick’s Cathedral is over 800 years old and has been witness to changes in Irish culture, politics, and religion over the ages.
 It’s also an architectural wonder on its own, with a beauty that will remind you why you wanted to visit Dublin in the first place.
-This Dublin must see is the final resting place of one of Dublin’s favorite sons, Jonathan Swift, who wrote Gulliver’s Travels.
+This Dublin must-see is the final resting place of one of Dublin’s favourite sons, Jonathan Swift, who wrote Gulliver’s Travels.

 What to do there: Take your camera and spend some time exploring this popular Dublin landmark.
-Make sure you pay attention to the inside of St. Patrick’s Cathedral as well as the outside, as there are a number of historical and beautiful features that deserve the attention and will look great in photos!
+Make sure you pay attention to the inside of St. Patrick’s Cathedral as well as the outside, as there are a number of historical and beautiful features that deserve attention and will look great in photos!

 Why it’s so awesome: The interior of this building is designed to look like a pint of Guinness and is often called the largest pint in the world.
 The rest of the building is seven floors of Irish brewing history which will prove to you just how popular this drink is in Ireland.

 Why it’s so awesome: This distillery was the original site where Jameson whiskey was manufactured and distilled until it was closed in the 1970s.
 That’s why you’ll learn a lot about this iconic drink when you tour this site.
 It’s also a good way to learn about a different side of Dublin’s culture.
-And when you’re done, you’ll get an exclusive Whiskey Taster Certificate to take home with you to commemorate your knowledge about traditional Irish whiskey.
+When you’re done, you’ll get an exclusive Whiskey Taster Certificate to take home with you to commemorate your knowledge about traditional Irish whiskey.
 It’s one of the most fun Dublin attractions for sure!

 What to do there: You can take a tour through the distillery to learn about its history and about the process that creates Jameson whiskey.
 The tour also includes a comparative whiskey tasting experience, so make sure you have something in your stomach before the tour or you might need a nap before you go on with the rest of your day.

-Why it’s so awesome: This bridge is one of the most recognizable landmarks in Dublin and you’ve probably seen it in books, on TV, and on postcards.
-The bridge was the first pedestrian bridge over the river and its name reflects the price that pedestrians had to pay to cross the bridge back in 1816 when it was built.
+Why it’s so awesome: This bridge is one of the most recognisable landmarks in Dublin and you’ve probably seen it in books, on TV, and on postcards.
+The bridge was the first pedestrian bridge over the River Liffey and its name reflects the price that pedestrians had to pay to cross the bridge back in 1816 when it was built.

 What to do there: It’s a wonderful feeling to walk in places that contain hundreds of years of history and you’ll feel that when you walk across this bridge.
-Today, it’s a bright and pretty looking white picket structure across the river, so enjoy the short stroll.
-And then afterwards, find a place on the bank where you can get a good photograph of it stretching over the water below.
+Today, it’s a bright and pretty-looking white picket structure across the River Liffey, so enjoy the short stroll.
+Then afterwards, find a place on the bank where you can get a good photograph of it stretching over the water below.

 Why it’s so awesome: This church is the second medieval cathedral in Dublin and it’s stunningly beautiful.
 It’s fully operational and is more formally known as The Cathedral of the Holy Trinity.
 The building is stunning inside and out, with medieval features and Romanesque decorations.

 What to do there: Take pictures of this building from the outside, but definitely pay the entrance fee to explore the inside of the Christ Church Cathedral as well.
 Just try to avoid going on Sundays or other days when there are services, as you don’t want to explore while the congregation stares at you.
 This is one of the most famous places to visit in Dublin, so take your time to explore and enjoy the artistic design and decorations.

-Why it’s so awesome: Dublin Castle is absolutely iconic and is a Dublin must see.
-The historical scenes that this building has witnessed were absolutely pivotal to the development of the city that exists today and it’s also a visually striking building that will give you daydreams about the medieval times and knights on horses.
+Why it’s so awesome: Dublin Castle is absolutely iconic and is a must-see.
+The historical scenes that this building has witnessed were absolutely pivotal to the development of the city that exists today and it’s also a visually striking building that will give you daydreams about medieval times and knights on horses.

-What to do there: The castle has self-guided tours of the 11-acre grounds as well as guided tours.
+What to do there: Dublin Castle has self-guided tours of the 11-acre grounds as well as guided tours.
 It’s a big place, with a lot of rooms that you should see, so take the guided tour if you want to get a deeper look into its secrets.
 Make sure that you check out the Chapel Royal, the Garda Museum, and the Chester Beatty Library as well as the stately gardens that surround the area.
 If you’re a history buff, you’ll froth Dublin Castle!

-A great place to visit in Dublin if you are alone/traveling solo
+#13 – Trinity College Library – A great place to visit in Dublin if you love architecture & history

 Why it’s so awesome: The Trinity College Library is an architectural wonder on its own and it also holds an incredibly varied collection of books.
 This is what makes it the perfect place to visit in Dublin if you want some quiet time, or if you love books, and is a reason to visit the famous Trinity College all on its own.

-What to do there: You can’t visit the main library unless you’re a student, but make sure you check out the old library, located within the main library quarters.
+What to do there: You can’t visit the main library unless you’re a student, but make sure you check out the old library, located within the main library quarters of Trinity College.
 Explore the stacks, find a table and read a book, or just take in the age and history all around you in quiet serenity.
 It’s one of the most popular tourist attractions for a reason!

 Why it’s so awesome: If you have time in your Dublin itinerary for a proper day trip, then this is the one.
-The Cliffs of Moher are located just out of the city and have been made famous in movies like Harry Potter and the Half Blood Prince and the Princess Bride.
+The Cliffs of Moher are located just out of the city and have been made famous in movies like Harry Potter and the Half-Blood Prince and the Princess Bride.
 And they’re just as good in person too, with an absolutely spectacular view over the ocean.
 This is the Ireland that you really came to see and one of the best places to visit in Dublin for incredible scenery!

 What to do there: It’s easy enough to find a day tour provider that takes tours out to the cliffs on a regular basis.
-Just visit any tourism center and make a day of it.
-And don’t forget your camera either, because the views really are as good as they seem on television and in movies.
+Don’t forget your camera either, because the views really are as good as they seem on television and in movies.
 It’s one of the most popular tourist attractions not only in Dublin but in the whole of Ireland too, the sheer beauty of the landscape here will leave you awestruck.

 Why it’s so awesome: The Michan church was built in 1095 to serve the ostracized Vikings who remained after the rest were expelled by the Irish forces in 1014.
 But it’s the crypt that’s of interest these days because it contains a number of corpses that have remained in good condition over the years.
 No one is quite sure why they’ve been so well preserved, but whatever causes it has also caused the caskets to pop open.
 And once they’re open, according to the church’s rules, they can be viewed by anyone.
 And up until recently, you were even allowed to touch the hand of one of the mummies, known as ‘the crusader’.